maikelsouza/hackerrank/README.md

 <p>Questions applied in tests with SQL:</p>

 <ol>
-<li>Calculate the average salary of employees over 35 years old.
-Only for sectors where there is more than one employee</li>
+<li><a rel="stylesheet" href="https://github.com/maikelsouza/hackerrank/blob/master/sql/test.companies/averagewage/exercise.sql">Calculate the average salary of employees over 35 years old.
+Only for sectors where there is more than one employee</a></li>
-<li>Cities with more than one million habitants and order by the number of habitants.
-From biggest to smallest</li>
+<li><a rel="stylesheet" href="https://github.com/maikelsouza/hackerrank/blob/master/sql/test.companies/citiesandstates/exercise.sql">Cities with more than one million habitants and order by the number of habitants.
+From biggest to smallest</a></li>
 </ol>
 </body>
 </html>